outrera/philtroy/README.md

 - locationData can override default dialogue
 - eventData holds info on events that override default dialogue in both charData and locationData
-- events can then change default dialogue (and other stuff in game, of course) depending on outcome
+- events can then change default dialogue (and other stuff in game, of course) depending on outcome also
+- calendar json controls event notifier system that pops up to the left of the screen, and the calendar

 all this is still very much preliminary and might be changed, although I think it´s mostly in place.
 NOTHING IS HOOKED UP TO GAMECODE YET, though.
 This is all prep work.
 That will be the task for this weekend.